Cargo Interoperability for Commercial Space Stations

 Near-term deliverables:

-• Acceptance Data Package (ICD, hazard closures, verification evidence) to reduce station acceptance friction
+• Acceptance Data Package (ICD, hazard closures, verification evidence) to expedite stations accepting your payload

 Later: Transporter architecture (tug-agnostic) and Multi-station logistics network